-In 2013, the City of Fargo diverted over 82,000 tons of material from entering the City Landfill by recycling.
+In 2013, the City of Fargo diverted more than 82,000 tons of material from entering the City Landfill by recycling.

-One MATBUS full of people removes up to 85 cars from the road; that’s a line of cars approximately six city blocks long.
+One MATBUS full of people removes up to 85 cars from the road; that is a line of cars approximately six city blocks long.

-Each year, nearly 2,100 new street trees are planted in Fargo.
+Each year, nearly 2,100 new boulevard trees are planted in Fargo.

 MATBUS is often on the cutting edge of adopting innovative clean technologies and fuels such as electricity, hybrids, electric storage, biofuels, natural gas and hydrogen fuel cells.
 Fargo currently owns eight diesel-electric hybrid fixed route buses and is looking at CNG and/or electric buses for the future.